-The results for the year show total income of £6,151,764 (2020: £5,881,182) and a higher than budgeted surplus on general reserves of £377,682 (2020: £528,290).
+The results for the year show total income of £6,621,295 (2021: £6,151,764) and a surplus on general reserves of £81,309 (2021: £377,682).

-Income rose in 2021, with the rise in complaints to the OIA contributing to increased income from the case-related element of subscriptions.
-The higher income, together with curtailment of some expenditure including some delay to planned recruitment as a result of the coronavirus pandemic, led to the above-budget surplus on general reserves at year end.
-This increased surplus and the anticipated continued rise in cases have been and will continue to be factored into the budgeting process for 2022 and beyond with a view to balancing income and expenditure over a reasonable period of time anticipating a need for both increased capacity and continuing focus on efficiency.
+Income rose in 2022, with the rise in complaints to the OIA contributing to increased income from the case-related element of subscriptions.
+Expenditure also increased but this includes the non-capital element of our IT infrastructure development project.
+The element that met the criteria for capitalisation led to the creation of an intangible asset as described in note 9 that will be amortised over its useful economic life from 2023.
+Along with the tangible fixed assets this intangible asset is not included when calculating the "free" reserves.
+Expenditure of £60,000 has been committed for the IT infrastructure development project in 2023.
+The surplus and the anticipated continued rise in cases have been and will continue to be factored into the budgeting process for 2023 and beyond with a view to balancing income and expenditure over a reasonable period of time anticipating a need for both increased capacity and continuing focus on efficiency.